nikku/didi/README.md

 ### Declaring Components

-By declaring a component as part of a `didi` module you make it available to other components.
+By declaring a component as part of a `didi` module, you make it available to other components.

 #### `type(token, Constructor)`

-To produce the instance, `Constructor` will be called with `new` operator.
+`Constructor` will be called with `new` operator to produce the instance.

 ```js
 const module = {